 \section{Abstract}

 Calibration requires that predictions are conditionally unbiased and, therefore, reliably interpretable as probabilities.
-Calibration measures quantify how far a predictor is from perfect calibration.
+A calibration measure quantifies how far a predictor is from perfect calibration.
 As introduced by \cite{haghtalab2024truthfulness}, a calibration measure is truthful if it is minimized in expectation when a predictor outputs the ground-truth probabilities.
-Although predicting the true probabilities guarantees perfect calibration, in reality, when calibration is evaluated on a finite sample, predicting the truth is not guaranteed to minimize any known calibration measure.
-All known calibration measures incentivize predictors to lie in order to appear more calibrated on a finite sample.
+Predicting the true probabilities guarantees perfect calibration, but in reality, when calibration is evaluated on a random sample, all known calibration measures incentivize predictors to lie in order to appear more calibrated.
 Such lack of truthfulness motivated \citet{haghtalab2024truthfulness} and \citet{qiao2025truthfulness} to construct \emph{approximately} truthful calibration measures in the sequential prediction setting, but no \emph{perfectly} truthful calibration measure was known to exist even in the more basic batch setting.

-We design a perfectly truthful calibration measure in the batch setting: averaged two-bin calibration error (ATB).
-In addition to being truthful, ATB is sound, complete, continuous, and quadratically related to two existing calibration measures: the smooth calibration error $\smooth$ and the (lower) distance to calibration $\distcal$.
-The simplicity in our definition of ATB makes it efficient and straightforward to compute.
-ATB allows faster estimation algorithms with significantly easier implementations than $\smooth$ and $\distcal$, achieving improved running time and simplicity for the calibration testing problem studied by \cite{hutesting}.
+We design a simple, perfectly and strictly truthful, sound and complete calibration measure in the batch setting: averaged two-bin calibration error (ATB).
+ATB is quadratically related to two existing calibration measures: the smooth calibration error $\smooth$ and the lower distance to calibration $\distcal$.
+The simplicity in our definition of ATB makes it efficient and straightforward to compute, allowing us to give the first linear-time calibration testing algorithm, improving a result of \cite{hutesting}.
 We also introduce a general recipe for constructing truthful measures based on the variance additivity of independent random variables, which proves the truthfulness of ATB as a special case and allows us to construct other truthful calibration measures such as quantile-binned $\ell_2$-ECE.